briskinfosec/BHHIT-v1.0/README.md

 ## Credits:
 * ArulSelvar Thomas: [Founder and Director of BriskInfosec Technology and Consulting Pvt Ltd](https://in.linkedin.com/in/briskinfosec)
-* Karthik Balaji : Security Engineer
+* Karthik : Security Engineer

 ## :octocat: How to contribute
 All contributions are welcome, from code to documentation, to design suggestions, to bug reports.